mattledevs/Exchange_Rate_API_Team2/README.md

 # Group 2 Foreign Exchange Analysis Project

 ## Overview
-Between 2004 and 2024, the U.S. Presidential General Elections have influenced USD foreign exchange rates with major currencies like EUR, JPY, and CNY.
-Our research will indicate exchange rate volatility 15 days before the election and 15 days after the election reflecting market uncertainty.
+Between 2000 and 2024, the U.S. Presidential Election cylcles have the potential to influence the USD foreign exchange rates with major currencies.
+This project is an investigation of how specificially the EUR, JPY, and CNY exchange rates change through anlyzing their volatility over a window of time around Election Day - 15 days before the after.

 ## Objectives
-This project examines the relationship between the U.S. Presidential General Elections and exchange rate dynamics by analyzing:
+This project examines the relationship between the U.S. Presidential Elections and exchange rate dynamics by analyzing:
-- The behavior of exchange rates across three key periods: pre-election, election, and post-election phases.
+- The behavior of exchange rates across 2 key periods: pre-election and post-election phases.
 - The identification of election cycle phases that demonstrate the most significant and consistent exchange rate fluctuations.
 - Historical patterns across multiple election cycles, including potential correlations between exchange rate movements and the winning party (Republican vs Democratic).